All roads lead to Rome…but what if you have an accident en route?25 Mar 2019 | Magdalena Knez

 Before you drive abroad, one key point to check is that you have insurance for outside the UK.
 If you’re taking your own car, contact your insurer and upgrade your cover if necessary.
 If you’re driving in Europe, ask your insurer to provide you with a ‘Green Card’.
 This is a document that is recognised in over 40 countries essentially confirms that you have insurance which fulfils minimum third party requirements.

 If you’re hiring a car at your destination, you should have some form of insurance as part of the package.
 However, again you should check the level of cover and upgrade it if you feel necessary.

 If you’re planning on driving in the US, there is a multitude of insurance cover available and the legal requirements vary from state to state.
 For example in California the minimum insurance requirements are fairly low – just $15,000 for injury/death to one person.
-This means that if you were seriously injured in an accident and the other driver only had minimum cover, their insurers would only pay out the compulsory $15,000 for your injuries.
-The driver themselves would be responsible for paying the balance, but this could leave you vastly under compensated.
+This means that if you were seriously injured in an accident and the other driver only had minimum cover, their insurers would only pay the compulsory $15,000 for your injuries.
+The driver would be responsible for paying the balance, which could leave you vastly under compensated.
 You may therefore want to look into topping up your own car insurance so that it would pay out in this situation, or find suitable travel insurance to protect you.